AleksaZatezalo/Impersonator-Shell/README.md

 A few of the following things will be implemented as a part of the Impersonator shell:

 * More robust error handeling and messages
+* Create a new folder
 * Removing users ability to alter privs
 * File transfer functionality & downloading
 * LSASS Dumping
 * Adding netexec functionality to the shell
+* Update the help banner
+* Include a Makefile for compilation

 ### Compilation